 Breast Cancer Surgery

-Lumpectomy — This is also referred to as breast conservation or a partial mastectomy.
+Lumpectomy — This is also referred to as partial mastectomy.
 The surgeon removes the cancerous area and a surrounding margin of normal tissue.
-A second incision may be made in order to remove the lymph nodes.
-Upon completion, this treatment aims to maintain a normal breast appearance.
+A second incision (cut) may be made in order to remove lymph nodes.
+This treatment tries to save as much of the normal breast as possible.

-After the lumpectomy, a six week course of radiation therapy is used to treat the remaining breast tissue.
-Most women who have small, early stage breast cancers are excellent candidates for this treatment approach.
-Women who usually are not eligible for a lumpectomy include those who:
+After the lumpectomy, the patient usually has a 4-5-week course of radiation therapy to treat the remaining breast tissue.
+(Sometimes, a 3-week course of radiation, or even a one-time dose of intra-operative radiation therapy, can be offered).
+Most women who have small, early stage breast cancers are excellent candidates for lumpectomy.

-- Have already had radiation therapy to the affected breast
+Have already had radiation therapy to the affected breast

 Modified radical mastectomy — The surgeon removes all of the breast tissue along with the nipple.
-Lymph nodes in the axilla (arm pit) are also removed and the chest muscles are left intact.
-For many patients, mastectomy is accompanied by either an immediate or delayed breast reconstruction.
-This can be done quite effectively using either breast implants or the patient's own tissue—usually from the lower abdomen.
+Lymph nodes in the axilla (underarm) are also removed, and the chest muscles are left intact.
+Reconstruction of the breast is often offered.

-You should thoroughly discuss these surgical options with your physician to achieve the best outcome.
+You should thoroughly discuss these surgical options with your physician to get the best outcome.
 Whichever type of surgery is your best option, you will be able to return home after a short stay in the hospital.

-The length of stay in the hospital varies depending on the type of surgery that is performed.
-Generally, lumpectomies are done on an outpatient basis, with the patient recovering in a 23-hour, short-stay observation unit after the procedure.
+The length of stay in the hospital depends on the type of surgery and reconstruction that is performed.
+Generally, lumpectomies are done on an outpatient basis, and the patient recovers in a 23-hour, short-stay observation unit after the procedure.

-© 1995-2012 The Cleveland Clinic Foundation.
+© 1995-2015 The Cleveland Clinic Foundation.
 All rights reserved.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 4/10/2012...#8338
+This document was last reviewed on: 11/2/2015...#8338